ros2/ros2_documentation/source/Contributing/Migration-Guide.rst

 In order to use this backward compatibility API the ``CMakeLists.txt`` must only be updated to call the function ``catkin_ament_package()`` *after* all targets.

 **NOTE: This has not been implemented yet and is only an idea at the moment.
-Due to the amount of changes related to dependencies it has not yet been decided if this compatibility API is useful enough to justify the effort.**
+Due to the number of changes related to dependencies it has not yet been decided if this compatibility API is useful enough to justify the effort.**

 Update source code
 ^^^^^^^^^^^^^^^^^^